-1. No parcel shall exceed twenty-two pounds in weight, three feet six inches (one hundred and five centimeters) in length, or six feet (one hundred and eighty centimeters) in length and girth combined.
+1. No parcel shall exceed twenty two pounds (ten kilograms) in Limits of weight weight, three feet six inches (one hundred and five centimetres) in length, or six feet (one hundred and eighty centimetres) in length and girth combined.

-2. As regards the exact calculation of the weight and dimensions of parcels, the view of the despatching office shall be accepted, save in cases of obvious error.
+2. As regards the exact calculation of the weight and dimensions of parcels, the view of the despatching office shall be accepted, save in the case of obvious error.